 - 4. The school places a strong emphasis on providing a broad curriculum.
-Specialist teachers teach computing, sport, music and French from the EYFS, with art, drama and design and technology taught by a specialist.
+Specialist teachers teach computing, sport, music and French from the EYFS, with art and design and technology taught by a specialist from the beginning of Year 3.
 There is also a strong emphasis on learning support, with comprehensive school screening systems to enable children with difficulties to be diagnosed and helped at an early stage.
 An extensive programme of extra-curricular activities is provided each term from Reception to Year 6, which further enhances the children's experience. - 5.
 A schedule of trips and residential visits supports learning beyond the classroom and the school also recognises that outdoor education offers pupils unique opportunities and experiences.
 Trips are arranged each term in order to enhance the curriculum and bring it to life; visitors are also invited to the school to lead workshops on a range of topics from Shakespeare to the Ancient Greeks.
-Wherever possible, teachers incorporate cross-curricular links into their lessons, and speaking and listening skills form a core part of the curriculum. - 6.
+Wherever possible, teachers incorporate cross-curricular links into their lessons, and speaking and listening skills form a core part of the curriculum.
+Computing and the use of IT is also an integral part of the teaching of subjects; children in both Year 5 and Year 6 use personal iPads to enhance their subject knowledge and understanding. - 6.
 In devising a suitable curriculum for the children, the school pays regard to the National Curriculum, together with the requirements of future secondary schools.
 The curriculum followed is based on the National Curriculum but is more extensive; it also aims to prepare children for the 11+ examinations at a wide range of secondary schools.
 For children in the Nursery and Reception years the school follows the Statutory Framework for the Early Years Foundation Stage. - 7.
 The curriculum offered gives children the opportunity to achieve the highest possible standards of maths and English whilst ensuring they can also become confident in physical, artistic, practical and social skills.